 I strongly support the government's intention to substantially strengthen Queensland's land clearing laws.
-Overall, we note and endorse the Bill in seeking to achieve:
+Overall, I note and endorse the Bill in seeking to achieve:

-- The removal of high value agriculture as a relevant clearing purpose and the scrapping of that permit process; - The reprotection of high conservation value regrowing woodlands, under a broader definition that includes ecologically significant woodlands that are 15 or more years old; - The scrapping of the Thinning 'self-assessable' accepted development clearing code:

-- The extension of riparian area protections to the last three Great Barrier Reef catchments: - The capacity to reclassify Category X into Category A; - The reinstatement of Riverine Protection Permits; and - The termination of current Area Management Plans.
+- The removal of high value agriculture as a relevant clearing purpose and the scrapping of that permit process; - The protection of high conservation value regrowing woodlands, under a broader definition that includes ecologically significant woodlands that are 15 or more years old.
+We have lost too much of our woodlands. - The scrapping of the Thinning 'self-assessable' accepted development clearing code; - The extension of riparian area protections to the last three Great Barrier Reef catchments; - The capacity to reclassify Category X into Category A; - The reinstatement of Riverine Protection Permits; and - The termination of current Area Management Plans.

-While I would prefer see the total removal of provisions for 'managing thickening', and would strongly endorse changes to the Bill in that regard, I recognise that a second-based option is to have the revised processes and tests that would be established under the Bill as a means of delivering a greater level of protection for some native woodlands.
+Provisions for 'managing thickening' will depend on vegetation type, and I strongly endorse changes to the Bill in that regard.
+I also recognise that a second option is to have the revised processes and tests that would be established under the Bill as a means of delivering a greater level of protection for some native woodlands.

-Notwithstanding the above support, 1 am disappointed that the Bill includes provisions that could be used to allow new self-assessable codes (Clause 4 of the Bill), create new Area Management Plans (Clause 14 of the Bill), delay the removal of existing Area Management Plans for up to two years (Clause 14 of the Bill).
-And see reverting protected woodlands to unprotected Category X (Clause 13 of the Bill).
+At the same time, I am disappointed that the Bill includes provisions that could be used to allow new self-assessable codes (Clause 4 of the Bill), create new Area Management Plans (Clause 14 of the Bill), and delay the removal of existing Area Management Plans for up to two years (Clause 14 of the Bill).
+Allowing protected woodlands to revert to unprotected Category X (Clause 13 of the Bill) would appear to give scope for the bulldozers to return.
+"Circumstances" would need to be very clearly defined and in the interests of the vegetation type, it's underlying soils and the habitat it provides.